RachBLondon/html-css-workshop/README.md

 # html-css-workshop
-Materials for an introductory workshop to HTML &amp; CSS

-See html.md for an introductory guide to HTML & CSS.
+See html.md for an introductory guide to HTML & CSs (read these if you are stuck).

+index.html is an example html file, and style.css is an example CSS file for your reference.

+Workshop ran at Founders & Coders and led by Sohil and Rachel.